distribution/distribution/docs/storage-drivers/azure.md

       yes
     </td>
     <td>
       Name of the Azure root storage container in which all registry data will be stored.
-Must comply the storage container name [requirements][create-container-api].
+Must comply the storage container name <a href='https://docs.microsoft.com/rest/api/storageservices/fileservices/naming-and-referencing-containers--blobs--and-metadata'>requirements</a>.
     </td>
   </tr>
    <tr>